Big-Leu/flip-grocery/README.md

     - Type of Object (packaged product, fruit, vegetable)

 - **Freshness Detection (Fruits & Vegetables)**:
-  - For fruits and vegetables, the freshness level is indicated on a scale of Rotten to Fresh with a confidence level ranging from 70% to 100%.
+  - For fruits and vegetables, the freshness level is indicated on a scale ranging from 1 to 10 of Rotten to Fresh with a confidence level ranging from 70% to 100%.
   - Freshness is determined by analyzing the scanned image using TensorFlow-based models.

 - **Scanned Items Section**: